android/databinding-samples/BasicSample/README.md

 ### Observability

-In order to update the UI automatically when the data changes, Data Binding lets you bind attributes wit observable objects.
+In order to update the UI automatically when the data changes, Data Binding lets you bind attributes with observable objects.
 You can choose between three mechanisms to achieve this: Observable fields, LiveData and Observable classes.

 #### Observable fields